sepandhaghighi/samila/README.md

 ```
 <img src="https://github.com/sepandhaghighi/samila/raw/master/otherfiles/images/8.png">

-You can make your costume color map and use it in Samila.
+You can make your custom color map and use it in Samila.

 ### Regeneration
 ```pycon